aashari/boilerplate-bun-restapi/GUIDE.md

 docker-compose up -d
 ```

 This command starts MongoDB and Mongo Express in detached mode.
-You can access Mongo Express at http://localhost:8081 to manage your MongoDB database through a web interface.
+Mongo Express, accessible at http://localhost:8081, provides a web-based interface for MongoDB database management.

 ### Step 4: Install dependencies